-I am seeking the Libertarian nomination, as well as support from Greens, disenchanted Democrats and Republicans, voters who all have approximately the same goals but different ideas about how to achieve them.
+I’m Victoria Alexander.
+I’m running for Congress from New York’s 19th district as a Libertarian.
+I am also seeking support from Greens, disenchanted Democrats and Republicans, voters who all have approximately the same goals but different ideas about how to achieve them.
 My goal, which unites us all, is to try to decentralize the power that has been concentrated in the hands of the few.
+When power becomes concentrated in government, politicians can act as though they are above the law and cease to answer to voters.
 When power becomes concentrated in a few large corporations, business leaders can behave as if they are above the law and cease to be responsive to their own customers.
-When power becomes concentrated in government, politicians can act as though they are above the law and cease to answer to voters.
-When these two power centers merge, we no longer have a democracy or a free market.
+When these two power centers merge, we no longer have democracy or freedom.
 That’s where we find ourselves today.

-End the Wars.
-We simply cannot afford the terrible loss of human life, damage to the environment, financial expense and refugee crises that U.S. involvement in foreign affairs causes.
+End the Wars:.
+Our national security depends upon domestic self-sufficiency and ending our aggression abroad.
+We simply cannot afford the terrible loss of human life, damage to the environment, economic expense and refugee crises that U.S. involvement in foreign affairs causes.
 I advocate slashing the military and intelligence budgets to a figure adequate for maintaining a strong defense only.
 Funding wars and making surplus offensive weaponry creates enemies and makes us less safe, not more safe.
 To decrease our vulnerability to attack, we should also strive toward energy independence and decentralize and localize our communication, energy, and food production systems.
 We need to build a strong production economy at home.
-I support the Repeal of the Authorization for Use of Force H. R. 1229.
+I support the Repeal of the Authorization for Use of Force H. R. H.R.
+1274.

 Since 2003, Dr. Victoria Alexander has lived in Dutchess County with her husband and son.
 She is an organic farmer, a novelist, director of an arts foundation and a researcher in complex systems science and self-organization.
 This research informs her theory of free markets and decentralized government.
 She is currently serving as a Fulbright Scholar in St Petersburg, Russia, working on articulating the differences between biological intelligence and artificial intelligence.
 As part of the U. S. State Department, the Fulbright Program has the mission to use intellectual exchange as a path toward peace.